farhad/git-cheatsheet/README.md

 ```
 git reset --soft HEAD~n
 ```
-4. see the number of commits on all branches by all authors
+4. print the number of commits on all branches grouped by authors

 ```
 git shortlog -s -n --all